Colleges by Location

 Admissions

-If you find out as much as possible about the institution's criteria for admission, your chances of getting accepted will significantly increase.
-Check out some important facts about admission at Montana State University.
+If you discover as much as possible about the school's criteria for admission, your chances of getting accepted will greatly improve.
+Discover some vital facts about admission policy and requirements at Montana State University.

-According to the newest data, this school uses standardized test scores for admission and it admitted 17,786 in 2025.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 17,786 in 2025.

 Test Scores

 The latest reported average GPA of the enrolled students was 3.51.
-That means that you need a GPA that's above average in order to get into Montana State University.
+That means you'll most likely need an above-average GPA to get accepted.

 Retention Rate

-The freshman retention rate for Montana State University was 78.5% in 2025, demonstrating the exceptional quality of the educational experience at this institution.
+As reported in 2025, the freshman retention rate for Montana State University was 78.5%, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

-Another important metric to consider is the graduation rate.
-This rate indicates how many students finish their degrees within a certain timeframe.
+The graduation rate is another indicator to take into account.
+This rate shows how many students complete their degrees in a certain number of years.
 At this academic institution, the proportion of students graduating in six years is 57%.

 Student Body